nanadotam/Get-Code-Context/README.md

     ```bash
     ./get_code_context_python.sh
     ```

-The script will create a `code_context.txt` file in the root directory of your project, containing the relative paths and contents of your Java files, excluding specified file types.
+The script will create a `code_context.txt` file in the root directory of your project, containing the relative paths and contents of your Python files and Jupyter notebooks, excluding specified file types.

 ## Future Plans